 Key Stage 3

-Students in Key Stage 3 receive one music lesson per week.
+Students in Key Stage 3 receive five lessons per fortnight.
 A variety of class and group-based practical projects are undertaken each year through a range of performing, composing, listening and appraising activities, as well as whole-class singing and ensemble work.
 Through class-based projects, students are also given the opportunity to perform at termly concerts and other school events.

 Music lessons at Cedar Mount Academy are designed to promote maximum opportunities for engaging in practical music-making.
 Music is taught and responded to as a language in itself, similar to how a spoken language will be learned from birth.
 This approach aims to embrace, challenge and inspire all students, regardless of previous experience, making music an accessible and culturally relevant art form and avenue of expression.

-Individuals and groups are encouraged to further their own interests developed in class by visiting the department at lunchtime where they can practise and extend ideas developed during lesson time.
+Individuals and groups are encouraged to further their own interests developed in class by visiting the department at break and lunchtime where they can practise and extend ideas developed during lesson time.
+They have 1 – 1 keyboard, piano and vocal tuition as well as attend a music club twice a week .
 Instrumentalists are also encouraged to bring their own instruments to all class lessons.

 Key Stage 4